abigailhodge/syllabify/README.md

 this code will break that word into its syllables.
 I chose to work with English orthography, as opposed to IPA because, despite the difficulties this presents, it is more applicable to everyday use.

-Currently working on the "and sometimes 'y'" rule that makes determining vowels oh-so-difficult.